fossabot/rails_openidconnect_starter_app/README.md

 This is a sample Rails 5.1 app that uses OpenID Connect with the Deauthorized server.
 We built this for new users to ramp up quickly and test out the functionality for biometric authentication.
 This app also serves as a basic blueprint for intergation with your apps for development.

-## Step 1: Deploy the rails app to heroku
+## 1: Deploy the rails app to heroku

 This demo app will deploy to Heroku, but you need to do a little setup to get it configured correctly.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-## Step 2: Let the app set your default env variables
+## 2: Let the app set your default env variables

 The following variables will be loaded by default into your heroku config when you hit the deploy button.
 These variables will not change unless you are running your own instance of the server using docker or our enteprise tier.